vba1/Human-Complex-Reflective-Portfolio/README.md

 What have i learnt this week

-This week we learnt more about probability and path dependence is something that occurs through choices and methodologies of past actions
+This week we learnt more about probability and path dependence is something that occurs through choices and methodologies of past actions.
+Markov models are used to measure evolution over a period of time.

 What do i now know that i did not before

+I didn't know that random walk models are useful to help business in creating scenarios that stimulate the stock market.
+They are especially used in areas such as finance.
+The probability of random walk models is 1/2 and they show the following quality in models: the stock market is unpredicatble in the short term, there is a clear differentiation between luck and skill.

+What insights have i gained

+What are strengths and weaknesses i observed

+# Week 7
+What have i learnt this week

+What do i now know that i did not before
 What theory proved to be useful
 What insights have i gained
 What are strengths and weaknesses i observed

+# Week 8: Mid-Sem Break

+# Week 9
+What have i learnt this week

+What do i now know that i did not before
+What theory proved to be useful
+What insights have i gained
+What are strengths and weaknesses i observed

+# Week 10
+What have i learnt this week

+What do i now know that i did not before
+What theory proved to be useful
+What insights have i gained
+What are strengths and weaknesses i observed

+# Week 11